Creative problem solving: connecting logic and creativity.

 Many people may think of design as a purely creative process that relies on artistic inspiration.
 In actuality, design should be a marriage of logic and creativity and Creative Problem Solving (CPS) is the essential process that powers that marriage.

-Creative Problem Solving (CPS) has been an important aspect of my time in design long before I heard of the term.
-Looking back, history’s great minds and inventors have also been using CPS long before any formal process was developed.
-Many of humanity’s greatest innovations and accomplishments, especially in science and technology, seem to be only a spontaneous spark of creative genius, but was, in fact, a mental march of logical problem solving.
-The incredible works of great physicists like Newton, Einstein and Hawking, as well as great entrepreneurial minds like Steve Jobs and Bill Gates can all be attributed to some form of CPS.
-Now a much more formal and organized system of thought, CPS can be utilized to lead to the same type of breakthroughs and overcome challenges in the world of design.
-When we examine CPS more closely, we actually find it to be a bare necessity for successful design.
+Creative Problem Solving (CPS) has always been a crucial part of my design journey, even before I knew it had a name.
+Looking back, history's brilliant minds and inventors have employed CPS long before any formal process existed.
+Many of humanity's remarkable scientific and technological advancements appear to be spontaneous sparks of creative genius, but they were actually the result of logical problem-solving processes.
+The extraordinary achievements of physicists like Newton, Einstein, and Hawking, as well as entrepreneurial visionaries like Steve Jobs and Bill Gates, all owe something to CPS.
+Today, CPS is a more structured and organized approach that can lead to breakthroughs and help designers overcome challenges.
+When we closely examine CPS, we realize it is an essential tool for successful design.

-Creative Problem Solving (CPS) can be defined in many ways and have a wide variety of steps depending on who you ask, but the core principles are generally the same:
+The Creative Problem Solving process can be defined in many ways and have a wide variety of steps depending on who you ask, but the core principles are generally the same:

 - Identification: Start by clarifying and identifying a specific problem.
 Define your objectives or issue that needs to be solved-- this may or may not include a research phase.
 Then, create open-ended questions or “creative challenges” derived from the larger problem.
 These usually start with “What if…?”
 “How can I…?”
 “What happens if…?”.

-- Ideation (divergent thinking): Generate ideas and solutions.
+- Ideation (divergent thinking): Generate ideas and solutions to a problem.
 Brainstorm as many ideas as possible to answer the questions from the previous step.
 It is important to stay within divergent thinking, that is, to avoid judgment on the validity of the ideas.
 Issuing early judgment could prematurely eliminate ideas that have the potential to lead to a viable solution.

 - Evaluation (convergent thinking): Evaluate the potential solutions.
-This is where convergent thinking and practical judgment should be used to select the best ideas/solutions.
+This is where convergent thinking, problem solving skills, and practical judgment should be used to select the best ideas/solutions.
 Some solutions may need further development for strengthening.

 - Implementation: Implement and test the selected solution(s).
 If the problem exists or a new problem arises you may need to return to previous steps.

-In application, a client may request a new brand that communicates a countless number of characteristics all while differentiating them from competition, while appearing to be minimalistic, bold, and timeless.
-Presented is a large challenge composed of a myriad of smaller challenges.
-While the final identity is meant to appear as the product of effortless artistic inspiration, the process of design involves a more arduous, logical sequence of decisions.
-In my experience, I’ve found that the better we follow the steps of CPS, the more creative and artistic the final solution becomes.
-Staying with the above example of brand identity, we can see how the rest of the CPS steps may lead to a viable creative solution.
-To come up with a successful brand we must, at the very least:
+In practice, clients often ask for a new brand that conveys multiple characteristics, stands out from competitors, and has a minimalistic, bold, and timeless look.
+This request presents a big challenge with many smaller challenges within it.
+While the final brand should seem effortlessly inspired, the design process actually involves a logical sequence of decisions.
+In my experience, I've noticed that following the steps of CPS leads to more creative and artistic solutions.
+Using the example of brand identity, let's explore how the remaining CPS steps can guide us toward a successful creative solution.
+To come up with a successful brand strategy we must, at the very least:

 - Identify a problem: How can a client best represent their internal values and goods or services?
 How can a client stand out from their competition?